-Lion Arts Courtyard will host a free performance from Iwiri Choir, an Adelaide based choral group who sing in Pitjantjatjara language in the Ernabella Choir tradition.
-Adjacent to the Courtyard, MAAD will welcome audiences into their Breezeway Bar, a communal art space serving up Yalumba Wines and Sparkke brews as well as a DJ program and a VR installation by local artist, Jess Taylor throughout the night.
-Leaving the Breezeway Bar to explore the gallery program, vistors can witness Margie Medlin’s Cinematic Experiments, projected onto the Hawke Centre and surrounds as part of MAAD’s installation program.
+Lion Arts Courtyard will host a free performance from Iwiri Choir, <link to new page> an Adelaide based choral group who sing in Pitjantjatjara language in the Ernabella Choir tradition.
+Adjacent to the Courtyard, MAAD will welcome audiences into their Breezeway Bar, a communal art space serving up Yalumba Wines and Sparkke brews as well as a DJ program and a VR installation by local artist, Jess Taylor <link to new page> throughout the night.
+Leaving the Breezeway Bar to explore the gallery program, vistors can witness Margie Medlin’s Cinematic Experiments, <link to new page> projected onto the Hawke Centre and surrounds as part of MAAD’s installation program.

 West end galleries will be throwing open their doors from 5pm, inviting audiences to explore existing exhibitions at night, as well as specially programmed events at ACE Open, MOD., Jam Factory, Mercury CX, SASA Gallery, Samstag Museum of Art, Nexus Gallery, APY Gallery and more!
-Local music venues will also get MAAD with Peter Rabbit hosting an urban garden party in the midst of a concrete jungle and West Oak Hotel teaming up with Sunny's Pizza for a night of pizza and $10 passionfruit mojitos under the disco ball.
-View the full list of MAAD events here.
+Local music venues will also get MAAD with Peter Rabbit hosting an urban garden party in the midst of a concrete jungle and West Oak Hotel teaming up with Sunny's Pizza <link to new page> for a night of pizza and $10 passionfruit mojitos under the disco ball.

 Sarah Abbott, Sassafras PR